Support

 Organize photos

-- Open Organize and choose the folder with your unsorted photos and videos.
+- Open Organize → Setup and choose the folder with your unsorted photos and videos.

-- Choose a separate destination folder and pick a folder layout.
+- Choose a separate destination folder.
+Chronoframe uses a

-- Click Preview, review anything that needs attention (such as unknown dates), then click Transfer.
+YYYY/MM/DDlayout by default; change it in Settings → Layout. - Click Preview Plan, review anything that needs attention (such as unknown dates) on the Run tab, then click Start Transfer.

 - Your source folder is never changed.
 Review the run under History, and use Revert if needed.

-- Open Deduplicate and choose a folder to scan, or use your Organize destination.
+- Open Deduplicate and choose a folder to scan, or reuse a recent one.

-- Click Scan, review each duplicate group, and choose what to keep.
+- Pick a Detection preset (Strict, Balanced, or Loose), click Start Scan, review each group, and choose what to keep.

-- Click Commit to move the selected duplicates to the macOS Trash.
+- Click Move to Trash only after the plan looks right.
+Selected duplicates move to the macOS Trash.

 Frequently asked questions